Make a donation

 Cancelation may be requested by any person interested in the donation: the donor, the donee, an heir or a creditor.

-You must seek annulment in court within a period of 5 years from the day the donation was made.
+You can seek annulment in court within a period of 5 years from the day the donation was made.

 Who shall I contact